Boeing recommends airlines suspend use of some 777s after United incident

 It said the inlet and casing separated from the engine and two fan blades were fractured, while the remainder of the fan blades exhibited damage.

 The ministry said that on Dec.
-4, 2020, a JAL flight from Naha Airport to Tokyo International Airport returned to the airport due to a malfunction in the left engine about 100 kilometres north of Naha Airport.
+4, 2020, a JAL flight from Naha Airport to Tokyo returned to Naha due to a malfunction in the left engine.

-That plane was the same age as the 26-year-old United Airlines plane involved in the latest incident.
+Japan Transport Safety Board said on Dec.
+28 that it had found two of the left engine’s fan blades were damaged, one from a fatigue fracture.
+The investigation is ongoing.

 United is the only U.S. operator of the planes, according to the Federal Aviation Administration (FAA).
 The other airlines using them are in Japan and South Korea, the U.S. agency said.